uroflavin/roadmap/README.md

 # roadmap
-Manage your project and team roadmaps in YAML.
+Manage your project or team roadmaps in YAML.

 roadmap.py itself has a fancy roadmap as an living-example.
 Take a look the rendered [markdown](roadmap/roadmap.md) of roadmap.py's-roadmap and the according definition in [examples/roadmap.yml](examples/roadmap.yml)